Frequently Asked Questions

 Insurance is a complex subject, and many policyholders facing difficulty with a claim have a great deal many questions.
-At Germain Law Group, we aim to help people in Florida understand their policies, as well as advocate for them to recover the benefits they deserve.
-If you are in Hillsborough County, including Tampa, Sun City Center, Plant City, Hunters Green, Temple Terrace, Sweetwater Creek, or any surrounding areas and have any questions about your insurance policy, call Tampa insurance lawyer Michael B. Germain at Germain Law Group or submit an online form to schedule a confidential consultation.
+At Germain Law Group, P.A., we aim to help people in Florida understand their policies, as well as advocate for them to recover the benefits they deserve.
+If you are in Hillsborough County, including Tampa, Sun City Center, Plant City, Hunters Green, Temple Terrace, Sweetwater Creek, or any surrounding areas and have any questions about your insurance policy, call Tampa insurance lawyer Michael B. Germain at Germain Law Group, P.A. or submit an online form to schedule a confidential consultation.

 Coverage depends on the type of insurance policy what kind of risk it is intended to protect you against.
 There are many different types of risks that may be covered by insurance.